 Each run of the test was of 60 minutes followed by 15 minutes break to let the system cool down.
 Fans were set to run at their 100% RPM and water pump was set at 100% as well.
 CPU is overclocked to 4.3GHz with 1.350V manual Vcore.
 Three test runs are made.
 Average of each test run is calculated.
 The max temps on each core is summed up and divided by the core count to give the average figure.

 The max average of three tests is used for reporting.
 Delta temp are calculated by subtracting the ambient temp from the max average temp.
 No rounding is done on the ambient temps.
 The reason why this content is bit delayed is that we have again tested the other two 240mm CLCs for better comparison.

 Let’s take a look at the graphs.
 On stock clocks, the CPU was idling at 2°C. 24.84°C was the temperature under stress testing.
 Cooler is sitting between the Corsair H100i V2 and Reeven Naia 240.

 With overclocked 6850k to 4.3GHz at 1.350V, the CPU was idling at 3°C. 41.5°C was the temperature under the stress test.
 Cooler is sitting between the Corsair H100i V2 and Reeven Naia 240.

 We could not measure the sound level of the unit as the summer season here is at peak and ceiling fan plus the noise coming out of the room would invalidate the actual sound level.
 Based on our experience with the fans and coolers testing, we can confidently say that the fans are less noisy as compared to the Corsair H100i V2, Reeven Naia 240, and Aerocool P7-L240.
 They can be heard but are not teasing.

-We are thankful to Deepcool for giving us the opportunity to review their Captain 240EX RGB CPU Cooler.
+We are thankful to Deepcool for giving us the opportunity to Deepcool Captain 240EX Review.